 Reports of the Holocaust eventually reached the Polish government-in-exile when the young courier Jan Karski, who had fought during the German invasion of Poland and subsequently escaped from a prisoner-of-war transport, carried out of Poland a microfilm with information from the underground movement on the extermination of European Jews in German-occupied Poland.

-On behalf of the Polish government, the Minister of Foreign Affairs Edward Raczyński sent official diplomatic note, based on the microfilm transported by Karski, addressed to the governments of the United Nations which informed the Allies about the unfolding genocide being carried out by the Nazis, and called upon members of the anti-German coalition to take joint action.
+On behalf of the Polish government, the Minister of Foreign Affairs Edward Raczyński sent an official diplomatic note, based on the microfilm transported by Karski, addressed to the governments of the United Nations which informed the Allies about the unfolding genocide being carried out by the Nazis, and called upon members of the anti-German coalition to take joint action.

-“The Polish Government consider it their duty to address themselves to the Governments of the United Nations, in the confident belief that they will share their opinion as to the necessity not only of condemning the crimes committed by the Germans and punishing the criminals, but also of finding means offering the hope that Germany might be effectively restrained from continuing to apply her methods of mass extermination,” reads Raczyński’s Note.
+“The Polish Government consider it their duty to address themselves to the Governments of the United Nations, in the confident belief that they will share their opinion as to the necessity not only of condemning the crimes committed by the Germans and punishing the criminals, but also of finding means offering the hope that Germany might be effectively restrained from continuing to apply her methods of mass extermination,” reads Raczyński’s note.

 Dated December 10, 1942, the document provided one of the earliest and most accurate accounts of the Holocaust.
 It identified Treblinka, Bełżec and Sobibór by name as extermination camps, revealed the use of poison gas and estimated that one in three Jews in Poland were already dead.
 Published in the form of a brochure entitled ‘The Mass Extermination of Jews in German Occupied Poland’, Raczyński’s Note was disseminated by Polish diplomatic missions.

-In response to Raczynski’s Note, the American and British governments quickly issued the so-called Joint Declaration by Members of the United Nations on behalf of the Allied Powers, which was read to British House of Commons by Foreign secretary Anthony Eden, and published on the front page of the New York Times and many other newspapers, in which they revealed the ongoing events of the Holocaust in Nazi-occupied Europe.
+In response to Raczynski’s Note, the American and British governments quickly issued the so-called Joint Declaration by Members of the United Nations on behalf of the Allied Powers, which was read to the British House of Commons by Foreign secretary Anthony Eden, and published on the front page of the New York Times and many other newspapers, in which they revealed the ongoing events of the Holocaust in Nazi-occupied Europe.

 “From all the occupied countries Jews are being transported in conditions of appalling horror and brutality to Eastern Europe.
 In Poland, which has been made the principal Nazi slaughterhouse, the ghettos established by the German invader are being systematically emptied of all Jews except a few highly skilled workers required for war industries.
 None of those taken away are ever heard of again,” reads the statement.